Florida vs. Kentucky NCAA Football Odds, Plays and Insights | October 2, 2021

 Florida Stats and Trends

-- Florida's games this year have hit the over one time in four opportunities (25%).
+- Florida's games this year have gone over the total in one out of four opportunities (25%).

-- When Florida records more than 17.8 points, it is 2-2 against the spread and 3-1 overall.
+- Florida is 2-2 against the spread and 3-1 overall this season when the team scores more than 17.8 points.

-- When Florida amasses more than 260.0 yards, the team is 2-2 against the spread and 3-1 overall.
+- In games that Florida amasses more than 260.0 yards, the team is 2-2 against the spread and 3-1 overall.

-- The Gators have turned the ball over six times this season, four more turnovers than the Wildcats have forced (2).
+- This year, the Gators have turned the ball over six times, four more than the Wildcats' takeaways (2).

 - Find the latest spread and moneyline odds for Florida at SISportsbook.